5 Days in Italy: Classic Itinerary for Rome, Florence & Venice + Itineraries for 4 Alternate Routes

 Italy has so much to offer & it feels almost impossible to put together the perfect Italy itinerary, because you could spend 100 days there and not see everything worth seeing!
-But, since that’s not really an option for most of us I decided to take a stab at putting together a shorter five day itinerary.
-This is a great itinerary if you don’t have a ton of time, or Italy is a part of a larger trip to other countries, like France or Greece.
-Five days gives you enough time to seethe most iconic cities in Italy!
+But, since that’s not really an option for most of us I decided to take a stab at putting together several shorter five day itineraries.

-My main recommendations for a five day trip would be Venice, Florence (with optional day trips to Tuscany) and Rome Keep reading below for details on getting around, how long to spend in each place, and more!
+My main recommendations for a first timer on 5 day Italy trip would be the Classic itinerary: Venice, Florence (with optional day trip to Tuscany) and Rome.
+This post covers that itinerary, keep reading below for details on getting around, how long to spend in each place, and more!

 Disclaimer: This article contains some links where I earn commission through booking.
 There is no extra cost to you, and I only recommend things I’ve used and love or places I’ve stayed and enjoyed!